 What Is A Raw Food Diet?

 It is a way of eating that involves a huge dietary increase in the number of unprocessed and uncooked fruits and vegetables, as well as seeds, nuts, grains (mostly sprouted) and beans.
-A food is considered raw if it is uncooked or “prepared” below 116°F, as above this temperature range, food begins to loose its essential nutrients and enzymes, or its “vital life force.”
+A food is considered raw if it is uncooked or “prepared” below 116°F, as above this temperature range, food begins to lose its essential nutrients and enzymes, or its “vital life force.”

 The more we can eat foods that maintain that aliveness, the more “life force” we ourselves will be able to embody.
 Remember Life=Life and Death=Death.
 More than half a century ago in his book Prescription for Energy, Charles de Coti-Marsh explained, “By eating live foods you create a live body.
 Live foods contain essential nutrients the body needs to create and maintain energy.
-Dead foods advance age, decrease ability, and decrease energy … they are useless when dead…”
+Dead foods speed age, decrease ability, and decrease energy … they are useless when dead…”

 The best way to approach raw foods is to gradually incorporate more and more raw fruits and vegetables into your diet.
 A good start is to try to eat 75% raw and 25% lightly cooked (especially in regard to whole grains).
 Although I personally do not condone eating meat, I have added the safest meats to eat (upon request from consumers) in this general raw food diet plan so some people can make a gradual transition to a 100% raw diet.